Panagiotis Papassotiriou Ba(hons).Dip.Arch.ARB RIBA

 NEON Bakery & Coffee, Dalamanara - Argolis, Greece

-Our proposal is concerned with the renovation and refurbishment of an existing building that hosted a Taverna and would be changed to a bakery and coffee shop.
+Our proposal was concerned with the renovation and refurbishment of an existing building that hosted an old taverna and was revamped as a bakery and coffee shop.
 It is a ground floor building constructed before 1955.
 Its positioned along the National Highway between Argos & Nafplio and as a result its use and the architectural design is predetermined by the constant flow of people and goods in this busy road.
-The existing building consists of adobe walls and a timber roof with byzantine tiles as covers.
+The existing building consisted of adobe walls and a timber roof with byzantine tiles as covers.

 Not being able to intervene in the original sell we decided to clad the walls with a “fine dress” made from wavy Perforated Aluminium Sheets that can accommodate all the ancillary infrastructure supporting the facades.
 Sliding doors, gutters, lights, cameras, alarms all placed between the existing walls and the new cladding system.
 The existing walls are painted white in order to disappear behind the new façade.

 There has been a conscious decision to minimize the visual information that the eye receives in terms of geometrical forms and an effort to maximize the purity of the existing volumes.
 The traveller that passes by has very limited time to register the information of the building, this is a result of the busy road and the speed that he is moving at that time.

 During the night the building shines and the diffused lighting behind the perforated sheets imitates a lantern.
 Our efforts were focused on showcasing and highlighting the building itself and not to use signs or other means to invite new consumers.